indigo-dc/java-reposync/README.md

 - REPOSYNC_REST_ENDPOINT: Endpoint for the REST server to listen for requests
 - REPOSYNC_BACKEND: Backend to use, which should be one value of OpenNebula or OpenStack

-and the following optional properties:

-- REPOSYNC_REPO_LIST_FILE: Used in case using the sync operation is needed.
-It should point to a file in the filesystem with a list of repositories to synchronize, one by line.
-When syncing, this repositories will be explored and their images and tags will be added to the backend image registry.

 Depending on the backend, further properties will have to be defined.

 ##### OpenStack configuration